meshuga-git/TAVNIT/README.txt

 I. General.
 This software package performs hierarchical clustering of samples based on transcriptomic (or any other numerical) data and subsequent extraction of signatures from the identified clusters.
 Clustering can be performed with specified constraints (must-links and cannot-links).
-The package is based on the Constrained–Divisive and Tjala algorithms, written in C++ and Python, and operates in the command line.
+The package is based on the Constrainedâ€“Divisive and Tjala algorithms, written in C++ and Python, and operates in the command line.
 The input data can be stored in various file formats, such as:
 - text formats for tabular data (.tsv, .csv, .dat, .counts)
 - electronic spreadsheet formats (.xlsx...)
 - data exchange formats (.json...)